axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 -----------------

 The menu entry :guilabel:`Language settings` allows you to specify your preferred application language.
-The setting will affect all Axon Ivy Portal pages and – if supported – your companies applications pages as well.
-The following languages are currently supported in the Axon Ivy
+The setting will affect all |ivy|
+Portal pages and – if supported – your companies applications pages as well.
+The following languages are currently supported in the |ivy|
 Portal:

 -  English